calvellido/dame/README.md

 # dame
-The main controller behind dame services
+The main interface for dame services